The Ritz Dance Performance, June 1978

 400 people surrounded us from a darkened perimeter.

-It was weird that we could not even see the
+It was so weird that we could not even see the

 audience.
 Then I looked again and saw something white.
 That is when I